Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 That was the deceptive part, though.
 It was impossible to detect the moment where he finally realized that the world was getting *bigger,* but it still dawned on him that it had.
 Then there was a faint flicker of light in his peripheral vision.
 Then another, and another, until they merged into a constant stream of bright plasma that his helmet protectively dimmed to spare his vision.

 This was the moment of peak hazard.
 Hopefully, the Hunters were still blinded.
-If they weren’t… he was on a completely predictable trajectory and surrounded by a brilliant, obvious halo of opaque plasma.
+If they weren’t... he was on a completely predictable trajectory and surrounded by a brilliant, obvious halo of opaque plasma.
 If they intercepted him, he’d never see it coming.

 There was nothing to do except relax and take solace in the fact that if the worst did happen, he would feel nothing.
 No pain, no fear, no impending helplessness.
 He would simply... cease.
 There were worse things than that.